 Mary Ann Nicholson, President & CEO

-Mary is a 25 year veteran of media management and sales in television, radio, and new media.
+Prior to her stroke, Mary was a 25 year veteran of media management and sales in television, radio, and new media.
 She managed successful media executives in radio and television in Los Angeles and owned a radio station in Sacramento, CA. Mary excelled in a variety of positions ranging from public affairs to management, and ultimately, to ownership in a relativity short time.
 Before the age of 39, she co-owned a multi-million dollar radio station in a major market.
 Mary has generated revenue, developed sellable programs, managed broadcast inventory, projections, and profit loss statements, and managed program directors, engineers and others.
 She also was the primary contact with investors and the advertising community.

-Mary is the recipient of several distinguished awards, including: “Marketer of the Year” by the National Alliance of Market Developers; “Businessperson of the Year” by the Small Business Administration; The “President’s Award” by the Sacramento Chamber of Commerce; Ida B. Wells Communications Award; and Chair Appreciation for the “Jazz in the Garden” fundraiser for the Crippled Children’s Society (Abilities First).
-She has been presented with recognitions from the CA State Senate, Assembly, Los Angeles Board of Supervisors and San Joaquin County Board of Directors.
+2018 Health & Wellness Champion Award, Asian-American Chamber of Commerce; Medgar Evers Freedom Fighter Award, NAACP; Distinguished Consumer Award, California Speech-Language Hearing Association.
+Community Empowerment Award, Los Angeles African American PAC, selected “Marketer of the Year” by the National Alliance of Market Developers; “Businessperson of the Year” by the Small Business Administration; The “President’s Award” by the Sacramento Chamber of Commerce; Ida B. Wells Communications Award; and served as Chair of the “Jazz in the Garden” fundraiser for the Crippled Children’s Society (now called Abilities First).
+She has been presented with recognitions and proclamations from the CA State Senate, Assembly, Los Angeles Board of Supervisors and San Joaquin County Board of Directors.

-Rayn J. Gravelly, Vice President & Secretary
+Vice President & Secretary

-Rayn J. Gravelly currently serves as Vice-President of Healings in Motion.
+Rayn J. Gravelly is Co-Founder of Healings in Motion.
+She currently serves as Vice-President and Secretary.
 Rayn attended the University of San Francisco School of Law, where she served as President of the Black Law Students’ Association and Class Representative for the Student Bar Association.
-Currently, Rayn is a solo-practicing Criminal Defense Attorney in Los Angeles County.
+Currently, Rayn is a Criminal Defense Attorney practicing in Los Angeles County.
 Rayn utilizes an array of organizational, research, writing, and analytical skills to support the growth of Healings in Motion.
-Rayn is a graduate of UCLA and a dedicated member of Delta Sigma Theta Sorority, Inc.
+Rayn also attended UCLA and is a dedicated member of Delta Sigma Theta Sorority, Inc.

 Daniel Kim, Jr., MPH, MCHES